msftnadavbh/lightbeacon-aks/README.md

-# Running AKS the right way - LightSpeed project on AKS
+# Running AKS the right way - LightBeacon project on AKS

 # Intro
 Using Azure Kubernetes Service can be challenging, Building it the right way can be difficult and best practices can sometimes be confusing.
 In this guide, I'm going to explain how to build and deploy AKS the right way for demanding workloads using __Ephemeral OS__ and __nodepools__.
-This blueprint will create a good base of using AKS and utilzing best practices to maximize performance.
+This blueprint will create a good base of using AKS and utilizing best practices to maximize performance.
+I have created LightBeacon in order to make AKS accessible for people who're new to AKS as a whole and wish to have a guide that is simplified and accessible.

 ## Prerequesits

+An Azure subscription

 First, make sure your Azure CLI is properly configured on your workstation.
 You can download Azure CLI from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).